-• The grade is based on a project.
+• The grade is based on homework sets (40%) and a project (60%).
 The project (which can be done individually or in groups of two) can be a literature review, but I recommended attempting to do original research, either by trying to make partial progress on (or completely solve!) one of the open problems posed in class (see below), or by pursuing another research direction.
-A preliminary abstract of the project will be due roughly a month before the end of classes and each group is expected to make a 5 minute presentation on class about their project before the due date.
+A preliminary abstract of the project will be due on the week before Spring Breakand each student is expected to make a 5 minute presentation on class about their project in the last couple of weeks of the class.